Samoylo57/talking-to-machines/README.md

 ### 4. Provide API keys for OpenAI and Hugging Face

-Export the API keys for OpenAI and Hugging Face as environment variables on your terminal (for macOS) or Windows Powershell (for Winfows):
+Export the API keys for OpenAI and Hugging Face as environment variables on your terminal (for macOS) or Windows Powershell (for Windows):
 ```bash
 export OPENAI_API_KEY=sk-...
 export HF_API_KEY=hf_...